MediaComem/comem-archidep/README.md

 In this course you will learn:

-* How to deploy applications on a Linux server on an IaaS platform (Amazon Web Services).
+* How to deploy applications on a Linux server on an IaaS platform (Microsoft Azure).
-* How to deploy applications on a PaaS platform (Heroku).
+* How to deploy applications on a PaaS platform (Render).

 In pursuit of this goal, you will learn: